Papa Ibra Tall: Career

-Papa Ibra Tall returned to Senegal from France in 1960, founding the École Nationale des Beaux Arts in Dakar with Iba Ndiaye and Pierre Lods.
+Papa Ibra Tall returned to Senegal from France in 1960, where he, Iba N'Diaye, and Pierre Lods founded the École Nationale des Beaux Arts in Dakar.
 He was instrumental in the École de Dakar art movement, which started at the same time.
 He headed the Section de Recherches en Arts Plastiques Nègres at the École Nationale des Beaux Arts in Dakar.
 In his instruction, he sought to encourage the development of an "identifiable" Pan-African idiom, and preferred not to provide formal instruction for fear it would block what he believed to be the natural artistic creativity of African artists.

+Tall's tapestries were mainly created in low-warp looms and reflected the style and designs found in his paintings and drawings.
 At the behest of President Senghor, he founded the Manufacture Sénégalaise des Arts Décoratifs (MSAD) tapestry school in 1965.

+Tall was one of several exhibiting African artists in the first Festival Mondial des Arts Nègres in 1966.
+He and Iba N'Diaye helped to organize the exhibition for FESMAN, Tendances et Confrontations, with N'Diaye taking over preparations in 1965.
+Tall, N'Diaye and several other artists' work in the show engaged with the theories and artistic elements of the Négritude and Pan-Africanism movements.
+Tall saw Négritude and its separation from Western artistic standards as a way for African artists to define their own artistic language and standards.

 One of his students was Seydou Barry.